 ChemCyclingTM - or chemical recycling - provides an innovative way to reutilize plastic waste that is currently not recycled, such as mixed or uncleaned plastics.
 Using thermochemical processes, these plastics can be utilized to produce syngas or oils.
 The resulting recycled raw materials can be used as inputs in BASF’s production, thereby partially replacing fossil resources.

 In 2018, BASF for the first-time manufactured products based on chemically recycled plastic waste and is thus one of the global pioneers in the industry.
 We collaborate closely with our customers and partners, who range from waste management companies to technology providers and packaging producers, to build a circular value chain.

 First pilot products have already been developed, including mozzarella packaging, refrigerator components and insulation panels.
 Manufacturing products that meet high quality and hygiene standards – which are specifically required for food packaging for example – is possible because the ChemCyclingTM products supplied by BASF have the same properties as products made from fossil resources.

 For a deep dive into ChemCyclingTM, please click here.

-It is our goal to grow CO2-neutrally by 2030.
+It is our goal, to achieve net zero emissions by 2050.
 In recent decades, BASF has already achieved a considerable reduction in CO2 emissions by optimizing energy generation and production processes as well as systematically reducing emissions of nitrous oxide.
 We continue these efforts by intensively focusing on improved production processes and fundamentally new technologies.
 Our researchers are working on multiple projects to prevent CO2 emissions from occurring at all, and additionally focus on integrating biomass, CO2 or waste as a raw material for chemical production.

 More about BASF's carbon management efforts.